 My kids always feel the same about going to school, but when I told them they’d be going to a different kind of school—ski school—well, you can imagine their excitement.
 My husband and I are skiers, and introducing our kids to the sport has always been on our minds, but winters would go by without us going.
 This year, though, we vowed it would be different and made it a point to take the kids to the slopes.
 We chose Jack Frost, the companion mountain to Big Boulder (a few miles down the road), which has more trails with varied terrain, perfect for all skill levels.
 I had been a few times pre-kids, and now, I was looking forward to seeing their family-friendly side.
 From rentals to well-groomed trails and a great instructor, Jack Frost had everything we wanted, and by the end of the day, my kids felt confident enough to do a bunch of runs solo down the bunny hill (proud mom moment for sure).
-Read on for more about our day on the slopes and how Jack Frost Big Boulder Ski Resort is an ideal place for families who ski or want to learn. (featured photo taken at Jack Frost Big Boulder)
+Read on for more about our day on the slopes and how Jack Frost Big Boulder Ski Resort is ideal for families who ski, snowboard or want to learn. (featured photo credit: NJ MOM)

-Situated in the Pocono Mountains, just a few hours from New York City and about an hour from Philadelphia, Jack Frost Big Boulder was the first commercial ski resort in Pennsylvania and the first place to use commercial snow-making.
+Situated in the Pocono Mountains, just a few hours from New York City and about an hour from Philadelphia, the Big Boulder ski area was the first commercial ski resort in Pennsylvania and one of the first places in the US to use commercial snow-making.
 While Big Boulder is the original mountain, Jack Frost opened as a companion mountain in 1972 and has been catering to generations of families ever since.
-After a little over two hours’ drive, we arrived, and we saw snow on the ground and clear paths to get to where we needed to check in.
+After a little over two hours drive, we arrived, and we saw snow on the ground and clear paths to get to where we needed to check in.
 The resort was easy to navigate, and the staff was accommodating.
-Because my husband and I hadn’t skied in years, and the kids had no experience, we made our first stop at the on-site rental shop.
+Because we needed to rent equipment, we made our first stop at the on-site rental shop.

 Getting into gear

-The walls lining the rental shop were a vibrant display of ski equipment in a rainbow of colors, and my kids were already thinking about which skis they would get (or colors they wanted) when they saw it.
+The walls lining the rental shop were a vibrant collection of ski equipment in a rainbow of colors, and my kids were already thinking about which skis they would get (or colors they wanted) when they saw it.
 Once in the shop, there are options to rent ski boots from children’s size 6 to adult size 17.
 Skis are available from 77cm to 180cm, snowboard boots from children size 13 through adult size 15, and snowboards from lengths of 80 cm-165 cm.
 Our whole family rented ski boots and skis, and my husband and I also picked up poles.
-Poles are not recommended for ages 10 and under because children are learning to balance and focus on their form first.
+We didn’t get them for the kids because poles are not recommended for ages 10 and under since they are learning to balance and need to focus on form.
 It was easy to find the right fit, and it wasn’t long before we were out on the mountain.
 Tip: If you rent ahead of time online, you save $10 off of the walk-up rate, plus it will save you time, so you won’t have to wait in line.

 Making magic on the mountain

-Since it was our kids’ first time, we liked the resort’s size—there are 20 trails (21% beginner terrain, 37% intermediate terrain, 42% advanced terrain, and one terrain park)—so it didn’t feel overwhelming.
+Since it was our kids’ first time, we liked the size of Jack Frost—there are 20 trails (21% beginner terrain, 37% intermediate terrain, 42% advanced terrain, and one terrain park)—so it didn’t feel overwhelming.
+Big Boulder has 19 trails and 2 terrain parks.
 And for more advanced skiers, it’s good to know that Jack Frost has a summit elevation of 2,000 feet, a base elevation of 1,400 feet, and a vertical drop of 600 feet.
 To get our bearings, we sat down and ate the lunch we had brought from home at a picnic table outside while looking at the trail map.
 We also looked at the EpicMix App, an interactive trail map with real-time weather, on-mountain GPS, and resort and safety information.

 After lunch, the kids were excited to get their skis on and learn how to go down the bunny hills.
 They met with their instructor, Eric, who patiently taught them the basics of skiing before going to the mountain.
 My husband and I snuck a few peeks at them from a distance—we couldn’t believe how confidently they got onto the ski lifts.
 By the end of their two-hour lesson, they blew us away with how well they skied down the hill with a real sense of accomplishment.
 I would recommend ski or snowboard lessons if your child is new to the sport— it not only takes the stress off trying to teach them but also builds independence.
 The best part?
 My kids absolutely loved taking the lessons.